KlausJuhl/POS/README.md

 Enter a members number in order to filter the list.

 ## Installation
-* Copy the files to Program files\POS
+* Copy the files from the Release folder to Program files\POS
 * Create the two sub folders; images and sound, including the files
-* Install the database on a SQL Server 2019
+* Install the database on a SQL Server 2019, using the script found in the SQL Script folder
 * Create the products in the database.
 Key-in or use the script to create the products
-* Edit the POS.exe.config
+* Edit the POS.exe.config with your paths and API tokens

 ## POS.exe.config
 In the POS.exe.config file various settings is available: